alfrankl1/figma-tailwind-cookiecutter/README.md

 > **The missing link between Figma design systems and production-ready code.**

-Finally, a starter template that keeps your Figma designs and code perfectly aligned.
-No more "it doesn't look like the design" - build pixel-perfect UIs with automated design token synchronization.

-## 🎯 Why This Exists

-**The Problem**: You can find amazing design systems on Figma Community and tons of code boilerplates, but nothing that truly connects them.
+You can find amazing design systems on Figma Community and tons of code boilerplates, but nothing that truly connects them.
 Designers create beautiful, systematic designs in Figma, then developers rebuild them from scratch in code, losing consistency and wasting time.

-**The Solution**: This boilerplate automatically syncs your Figma design tokens with your codebase, creating a seamless workflow from design to production.
+This boilerplate automatically syncs your Figma design tokens with your codebase, creating a seamless workflow from design to production.

 ## ✨ Key Features